 I’ve attempted to distil my love for The Fabs in my new single released on December 8th, ‘Going Back To Liverpool’.
 I had the idea for the song when I was on holiday in France in the summer.
 I had booked in to attend Beatle Week in Liverpool the weekend I got back to the UK and I was really looking forward to it.
 The song just tumbled out.
 The Beatles story is a truly magical one to me.
 All the conditions were in just the right place.
 It seems sometimes as if there must have been some Divine intervention to line it up like that.
 I mean, what if Paul had decided not to go to the St Peter’s Church fete in July 1957 to see the Quarrymen performing?
 What if John and Paul had decided to give up on the band after their first tour of Hamburg in 1961?
 What if Brian had not bothered to follow up the request from Raymond Jones for a copy of ‘My Bonnie’ in October of that year?
 What if George Martin had decided not to give them a chance at Parlophone in 1962 after they’d been turned down by practically every other record label in London?
 Thankfully, we’ll never know.
 I just wish I’d been born twenty-five years earlier, in south Liverpool, so I could have seen it all happen.

 Going Back To Liverpool is released on Rockhopper Records on December 8th.
-Download here.
+Download for free here.